 However, some ear plugs are designed to reduce sound without affecting the sound quality, and many are discrete and transparent rather than brightly coloured.

-After researching the market we’ve picked out what we consider to be the top 5 best ear plugs for concerts you can get in the UK.
+After researching the market we’ve picked out what we consider to be the best ear plugs for concerts you can get in the UK.

-They come with two filters, medium and high, so you can choose to block out more or less sound depending on how loud the gig is.
+They come with three filters (medium, high and max), so you can choose to block out more or less sound depending on how loud the gig is.

-They’re made from medical-grade silicone which means they adapt to fit the size and shape of your ears.
+They’re made from medical-grade, hypoallergenic silicone and adapt to fit the size and shape of your ears.

-They come in three skin-tone colours, so you can wear them without anyone noticing.
-You also get a small metal case for keeping them safe and clean, which you can attach to a keychain.
+They come with a small metal case for keeping them safe and clean, which you can attach to a keychain.

 These earplugs are very effective at reducing noise and preventing your ears from ringing the next day.

-They’re ideal for concerts and music festivals as they dampen the sound down to a safe level without making it sound muffled.
+They’re ideal for gigs and music festivals as they dampen the sound down to a safe level without making it sound muffled.

 Plus they come in skin-tone colours so you won’t feel self conscious wearing them!